chinzhiweiblank/coredns-acme/README.md

 * You no longer have to worry about data breaches or Man-in-the-Middle attacks that happen when your certificates expire
 * Certificates from LetsEncrypt are free!

 Just set up ACME once and let it run.
-At companies, this could save  a lot of manpower and time when there are hundreds of certificates in use.

 ### Cons
 * LetsEncrypt does not offer OV (Organisation Validation) or EV (Extended Validation) certificates as stated in their [FAQ](https://letsencrypt.org/docs/faq/#will-let-s-encrypt-issue-organization-validation-ov-or-extended-validation-ev-certificates).